Article

 Geothermal Energy Property Qualifications

-Qualifying geothermal property costs include equipment used to produce, distribute, or use energy from a geothermal deposit.
-A geothermal deposit is a geothermal reservoir consisting of natural heat that is stored in rocks or in an aqueous liquid or vapor below the earth’s surface.
+Qualifying geothermal property includes equipment used to produce, distribute, or use energy from a geothermal deposit.
+A geothermal deposit is a geothermal reservoir consisting of natural heat stored in rocks or an aqueous liquid or vapor below the earth's surface.

 • Production equipment that brings geothermal energy from the subterranean deposit to the surface (screen or slotting liners, tubing, downhole pumps, other equipment, and reinjection wells).

-• Dual-use geothermal equipment that uses energy derived both from a geothermal deposit and from sources other than a geothermal deposit, limitations apply.
+• Limitations apply to dual-use geothermal equipment that uses energy derived from a geothermal deposit and sources other than a geothermal deposit.

-Be aware that equipment used in electrical transmission or geothermal fluid distribution as well as geothermal deposits located outside the United States, or a possession of the United States is ineligible property.
+Be aware that equipment used in electrical transmission or geothermal fluid distribution, as well as geothermal deposits located outside the United States or in a possession of the United States, is ineligible property.

-For clean energy projects with construction beginning after December 31, 2019, and a placed into service date before January 1, 2022, the credit percentage was 26%.
+For Section 48 clean energy projects with construction beginning after December 31, 2019, and a placed in service date before January 1, 2022, the credit percentage was 26%.

-For projects with construction beginning after December 31, 2021 (January 1, 2025, for property using fiber-optic distributed sunlight), and prior to January 1, 2033, they will use the Inflation Reduction Act Provisions.
-The credit begins to phase out through December 31, 2034.
+For qualified energy projects with construction beginning after December 31, 2021 (January 1, 2025, for property using fiber-optic distributed sunlight), and before January 1, 2033, the credit percentage ranges from 6% to 70%.
+As the credit shifts from Section 48 to Section 48E, after Dec.
+31, 2024, qualified equipment that generates electricity must have a net zero greenhouse gas emissions rate.

 Expand Full Article